Only an hour and a half from Paris you can find the charming town of Auxerre.

 WHAT ELSE TO SEE

 Boutissaint is a huge park where you can find several animals such as deer wandering around or some others in the restricted area.
 And if you’re as unlucky like us, you might come across a baby boar and get the fright of your life (seriously that was no fun at all)

 You can also rent bikes to visit the park.
 Which I would have love to do however it wasn’t available on that day…

 This aside it’s fantastic to see deer from such a short distance.

 It gave me a big Nara vibe.
 Nara is a city in Japan where the deer roam freely for over a thousand years.

 Have to say the peacock matching my friend’s hair was also pretty damn cool.

 St Fargeau Castle

 St Fargeau Castle displays now and then a night visit where the castle gets a “revival night” with costumed actors/guides explain you everything about the castle and life used to be back in the days.
 The visit also ends on a horses show.

 Obviously, you can also visit it during the day but the night visit is pretty cool and unusual.

 Wine cave: Baily Lapierre.

-We didn’t get to visit this one, because they were no more guide and well honestly none of us was keen onto doing the visit, but it’s apparently interesting and pretty famous for wines amateur according to the locals.
+We didn’t get to visit this one, because they were no more guide and well honestly none of us was keen onto doing the visit.
+Still, it’s apparently interesting and pretty famous for wines amateur according to the locals.

 Auxerre can be accessed either by car, train or even bus (such as FlixBus).

 The train is probably the easiest way it’s also somewhat cheap and only takes 1h30 if you plan on visit Auxerre exclusively.
 However, if you plan on visiting more of the area then going there by car might be a better idea.